sebanalysis/sebbeck.com/_posts/2022-11-11-bullshit-jobs.md

 ### Salaries pay hours, not outcomes

 Paying for someone's time rather than for the completion of a tasks or delivery of value.
 This is a perverse incentive.
-Too often, employees function as serfs, being paid to appear busy to their colleges and managers.
-Managers are often content to incubate their egos through the illusion their underlings are working, even if they are not doing anything useful.
+Too frequently, employees function as serfs, being paid to appear busy to their colleges and managers.
+Managers are typically content to incubate their egos through the illusion their underlings are working, even if they are not doing anything useful.

 ## Tying it together